corticometrics/rend/README.md

 # Reproducible Exploration of Neuroimaging Data
-This repo will contain code, notebooks and documentation for the talk titled [*Reproducible Exploration of Neuroimaging Data*](https://cfp.jupytercon.com/2020/schedule/presentation/158/reproducible-exploration-of-neuroimaging-data/), to be given at JupyterCon 2020 (October 2020).
-The neuroimaging visualization dashboard is available [here](https://viz.corticometrics.com/).
-Slides for the talk are [here](Reproducible_Exploration_of_Neuroimaging_Data.pdf)
+This repo will contain code, notebooks and documentation for the talk titled [*Reproducible Exploration of Neuroimaging Data*](https://cfp.jupytercon.com/2020/schedule/presentation/158/reproducible-exploration-of-neuroimaging-data/), given at JupyterCon 2020 (October 2020).
+The video of this talk is [here](https://www.youtube.com/watch?v=yXycTif7VmY), and slides are [here](Reproducible_Exploration_of_Neuroimaging_Data.pdf).

 Work here is exploratory in nature, and can be use as a guide for implementing similar reproducibility and data visualization pipelines with your own data.
 We are not currently releasing the output data used for the dashboard (though may do so at a later date).